GraphDatabaseExperiments/entity_integrity_faults_impact/README.md

 ## Proof of Concept:

-As proof of conecept we applied our methodology to the TPC-H benchmark, a widely-used standard for evaluating the performance of relational database management systems.
+As proof of concept we applied our methodology to the TPC-H benchmark, a widely-used standard for evaluating the performance of relational database management systems.
 By running queries on datasets with different levels of entity integrity faults, we demonstrate the impact of these faults on analytical query workloads.
 We measure recall and precision of queries in addition to execution time.

 The results of our experiments can be found in this repository in the [results folder](/results)